raj-abodey/llm-tnc-comparison/README.md

 1. **Baseline with no RAG**: Parse the documents directly in prompts and query for differences
 2. **Baseline with RAG**: Instead of parsing the documents directly, we use a RAG solution.
 Here we evaluate different embedding models and different chunking techniques.
 3. **Baseline with graphrag**: We use graphRAG, where we build knowledge graph on the documents, which then allows us to query efficiently.
 4. **Extractive Summary**: In order to get all the relevant information, we first identify key topics.
 Then we first use LLM to extract the relevant piece of information from each document, which is then passed on to a different summarising chain to comment on the differences.
-This approach allows us to focus on key segments and make sure tha relevant information is passed on.
+This approach allows us to focus on key segments and make sure the relevant information is passed on.
 Such an approach will allow us to query efficiently with a small context window.
 5. **Agentic solution**: Another potential approach is to combine graphrag with an agentic approach (ReAct or multi-agent).
 This will allow us to extract the relevant information and summarise, i.e automatically carry out extractive summary by agent exploring or using tools.

 ## Evaluation of the document comparison